How to hand-raise your very own butterfly

 Provide larger pieces of fresh

-plant daily and continue to
+host plant daily and continue to

 remove old leaves, poop and

-any moisture from the sides
+from the sides of

-of the container.
-Put the lid
+the container.
+Put the lid on

-on and keep the container at
+and keep the container at

-room temperature out of
+room temperature out of direct

-direct sunlight.
+sunlight.

 As your caterpillar grows, he

-will require more food daily.
+more food daily.

 Feel free to offer leaves,